fahimabushra1/L2B4A2/ReadMe.md

    ```

 3. **Environment Variables**
-  To run this project, you will need to add the following environment variables to your .env file
+  -To run this project, you will need to add the following environment variables to your .env file
    ```env
    PORT
    DATABASE_URL